cs421sp24-homework/project-team-05/Documentation.md

 ## Introduction

 ### 1.1 Purpose
 This application is a web service that aims to promote the circulation of second-hand trading information among the local community.
 It provides a platform for students and faculty to post their pre-owned items online anytime when they have a product that is idled.
-For people who want to register an account, they have to pass the identity verification with a valid JHED, which reduces the risk associated with transactions.

 ### 1.2 Scope
+For people who want to register an account, they have to pass the identity verification.
+Users can create a post that contains all necessary information about the product they want to sell, and share it with their friends or social media.
+They can also browse what other people are selling, and see if there is anything they need.
+Before a user decides to buy an item from another person, they can arrange all the transaction details within their private chat, like making a bargain.
+The buyer can prioritize deals within their immediate community. reduces the risk associated with transactions.

 ### 1.3 Audience
 The JHU community, including students, faculty, and staff with valid JHED.